adku1173/acoupipe/sphinx/source/contents/documentation.rst

 Writer Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Provides classes to store the data extracted by the pipeline.
+The :code:`writer.py` model provides classes to store the data extracted by the pipeline.
-Current implementation includes a classes to save data into a
-container-like file format (.h5 file with the :code:`WriteH5Dataset` class) or binary format (.tfrecord file with the :code:`WriteTFRecord` class).
+The current implementation includes classes to save data in a container-like file format (.h5 file with the :code:`WriteH5Dataset` class) or binary format (.tfrecord file with the :code:`WriteTFRecord` class).
 The latter can be efficiently consumed by the Tensorflow framework for machine learning.

 .. code-block:: python